-- Follow the statutory principles in [section 3 Mental Capacity Act]. - Act in the best interests of the person who lacks capacity according to [section 6 Mental Capacity 9.8.2 - 9.8.3 Have regard for the guidance in the Code of Practice [section 41 Mental Capacity Act]. - 9.8.4 Follow the court's directions and not exceed the scope of authority as laid down by the court. - Deputies cannot make a decision outside the scope of their authority unless they ask the court to make the decision or change their powers. - Indemnify the person who lacks capacity against liability to third parties if the deputy is 9.8.5 - a.
+- 9.8.1 Follow the statutory principles in [section 3 Mental Capacity Act]. - 9.8.2 Act in the best interests of the person who lacks capacity according to [section 6 Mental Capacity Act]. - 9.8.3 Have regard for the guidance in the Code of Practice [section 41 Mental Capacity Act]. - 9.8.4 Follow the court's directions and not exceed the scope of authority as laid down by the court. - Deputies cannot make a decision outside the scope of their authority unless they ask the court to make the decision or change their powers. - 9.8.5 Indemnify the person who lacks capacity against liability to third parties if the Deputy is negligent. - a.
 This is necessary because deputies are treated as the person's agent regarding the decisions and actions taken on behalf of the person. - b.
 Deputies are not legally responsible to third parties for their decisions as long as they act within the scope of their authority.

-Apply duty of care.
-9.8.6
+9.8.6 Apply duty of care.

 - a.
-The level of care and skill deputies must apply depends on whether they are paid and hold relevant professional qualifications. - b.
-Unpaid deputies must carry out their duties with the same reasonable care, skill and diligence they would use with their own affairs. - c.
+The level of care and skill Deputies must apply depends on whether they are paid and hold relevant professional qualifications. - b.
+Unpaid Deputies must carry out their duties with the same reasonable care, skill and diligence they would use with their own affairs. - c.
 Deputies who are paid for their services must meet a higher standard of care and skill. - d.
-Professionals who are engaged for their specific professional knowledge, for example, lawyers and accountants, must meet the high standards of their profession. - Not to take advantage of their position to benefit themselves but to benefit the person who lacks capacity (fiduciary duty). - a.
+Professionals who are engaged for their specific professional knowledge, for example, lawyers and accountants, must meet the high standards of their profession. - 9.8.7 Not to take advantage of their position to benefit themselves but to benefit the person who lacks capacity (fiduciary duty). - a.
 Deputies are under a fiduciary duty not to take advantage of their position.
 They cannot put themselves in a position where their duties conflict with their personal interests, for example, they cannot accept a third party commission in any transaction involving the person who lacks capacity. - b.
 Deputies should not allow considerations other than the best interests of the person to influence the way they carry out their duties. - c.
-Decisions taken by deputies should benefit the person, not themselves. - 9.8.8 Not to pass on their authority to someone else.
+Decisions taken by Deputies should benefit the person, not themselves. - 9.8.8 Not to pass on their authority to someone else.